-Our Families
+Our Families, visitation

 We believe that families are powerful partners in educating their children.
 You are your child's first teachers and their lifetime mentors, so the support you provide of your child's play, learning, development, and growing skills in conservation will nurture their growth in our program.
-Parents and guardians are invited to actively participate in the school through volunteer opportunities, sharing a skill, classroom conferences, and ongoing communication with both teachers and the Early Childhood Manager.
+Parents and guardians are invited to actively participate in the school through school/home connections; family celebrations; and ongoing communication with both teachers and the administrators.
 In addition, parents and guardians are invited to visit the center at any time during our hours of operation without prior approval to observe your child, the program activities, or the facility.
-If you have questions or would like more information about ways to be involved, please see the preschool manager.
+Participation in classroom activities may require a background check, health screen, facial covering, social distancing, and may be subject to limits to manage the number of adults present at a given time.
+If you have questions or would like more information about ways to be involved, please see an administrator.